 Take a stress reduction class.

 There’s no rule for which foods can be a problem.
 How you feel after eating them is the best guide.
 You may need to avoid high-fiber foods and foods that are hard to digest.
 These can include fresh fruits and vegetables.
-High-fat foods, such as whole-milk dairy products and red meat, also can worsen symptoms in a flare-up.
+High-fat foods, such as whole milk dairy products and red meat can also worsen symptoms in a flare-up.
 Write down what you eat and how it affects you.
 If one kind of food often gives you trouble, stay away from it.
 Also note the foods that work well for you.
-Your health care provider may have you see a registered dietitian to come up with the best food choices for you.
-A registered dietitian can help ensure that you eat foods that are “safe” while getting proper nourishment.
+Your healthcare provider may have you see a registered dietitian to come up with the best food choices for you.
+A registered dietitian can help make sure that you eat foods that are safe for you while getting proper nourishment.

 Tuna packed in water

 Baked potatoes (don’t eat the skin)